tonyhallett/dexie-typesafe/README.md

 # dexie-typesafe

-A Very Minimalistic Type Safe Wrapper for IndexedDB
+A Very Minimalistic Type Safe Wrapper for Dexie

-# type safe dexie schema
+# Type safe dexie schema

 The "tableBuilder" functions ensure that the schema does represent what you see in the database.